ietf-wg-acme/acme/draft-ietf-acme-acme.md

   : The identifier itself.

 notBefore (optional, string):
-: The requested value of the notBefore field in the certificate, in the date format specified in {{encodings}}.
+: The requested value of the notBefore field in the certificate, in the date format defined in {{!RFC3339}}.

 notAfter (optional, string):
-: The requested value of the notAfter field in the certificate, in the date format specified in {{encodings}}.
+: The requested value of the notAfter field in the certificate, in the date format defined in {{!RFC3339}}.

 error (optional, object):
 : The error that occurred while processing the order, if any.